slatinsky/DiscordChatExporter-incrementalBackup/README.md

 # Incremental discord backups
-Simple wrapper for Tyrrrz/DiscordChatExporter to make incremental backups of Discord channels.
+Simple wrapper for Tyrrrz/DiscordChatExporter to make incremental backups of Discord channels, including threads and forum posts.

-## Bestiary
-- Guild - A Discord server
-- Channel - A Discord channel
-- Thread - A Discord thread.
-Forum posts are threads too.

 ## Features
 - Incremental backups
 - Tries to export only new channels or channels with new messages
 - Forums and thread downloads are supported (only archived threads are downloaded)
 - Use user tokens or (WIP) bot tokens
-- Paranoid mode - excessive delays between requests to avoid being rate limited
+- Excessive delays between requests to avoid being rate limited

+## Bestiary
+- Guild - A Discord server (discords servers are internally called guilds)
+- Channel - A Discord channel
+- Thread - A Discord thread.
+Forum posts are threads too.
+- WIP - Work in progress

 ## Limitations
 The script is made to be run only once per day.
 Unexpected behavior may occur if you run it more often.